 “ This new route will provide another pathway for talented graduates into a profession that will give them the chance to change lives for the better on a daily basis.”

-You will become a Newly Qualified Teacher (NQT) in a primary, secondary or special school.
+You will become an Early Career Teacher (ECT) in a primary, secondary or special school.
 Most trainees apply for jobs from January onwards ready for September start.

 Apprentice Teachers must complete a minimum of 120 days in a school and must have taught in at least two schools.
 During the course 20% of time is devoted to off-the job-training delivered via workshops, seminars, observations, educational visits and lectures.